The RAD style guide

 Capitalisation

 Capital letters disrupt the flow of text, making the copy harder to read.
 Therefore, minimise capitalisation and use sentence case where possible.
-See ‘Specific spellings and usage’ for capitalisation of specific terminology.
+See ‘Specific spellings and usage’ (below) for capitalisation of specific terminology.

 Job titles